Ronald Colman

-Ronald Charles Colman (9 February 1891 – 19 May 1958) was an English-born actor, starting his career in theatre and silent film in his native country, then immigrating to the United States and having a successful Hollywood film career.
-He was most popular during the 1920s, 1930s and 1940s.
+Ronald Charles Colman (9 February 1891 – 19 May 1958) was an English actor who started his career in theatre and silent film in his native country, then emigrated to the United States where he had a highly successful Hollywood film career.
+Colman starred in silent films and successfully transitioned to sound, aided by his distinctive, pleasing voice.
+He was most popular during the 1930s and 1940s.
 He received Oscar nominations for Bulldog Drummond (1929), Condemned (1929) and Random Harvest (1942).
 Colman starred in several classic films, including A Tale of Two Cities (1935), Lost Horizon (1937) and The Prisoner of Zenda (1937).
-He also played the starring role in the Technicolor classic Kismet (1944), with Marlene Dietrich, which was nominated for four Academy Awards.
-In 1947, he won an Academy Award for Best Actor and Golden Globe Award for Best Actor for the film A Double Life.
+He also played the starring role in the Technicolor classic Kismet (1944), with Marlene Dietrich.
+In 1947, he won an Academy Award for Best Actor and Golden Globe Award for Best Actor for his performance in the film A Double Life.

-Colman was an inaugural recipient of a star on the Hollywood Walk of Fame for his work in motion pictures.
-He was awarded a second star for his television work.
+Colman received a star on the Hollywood Walk of Fame for his work in motion pictures, and later was awarded a second star for his television work.

 Early years

-Ronald Charles Colman was born in Richmond, Surrey, England, the third son (his eldest brother died in infancy in 1882) and fifth child of Charles Colman, a silk merchant, and his wife Marjory Read Fraser.
+Ronald Charles Colman was born at Woodville, 156 Sandycombe Road (renamed and renumbered 7 Broomfield Road), in Richmond, Surrey, England, the third son (his eldest brother died in infancy in 1882) and fifth child of Charles Colman, a silk merchant and mantle manufacturer, and his wife Marjory Read Fraser.
 His surviving siblings were Gladys, Edith, Eric and Freda.
+He was a cousin of the Labour politician Grace Colman.
+In the subsequent years, the family moved to Ealing, first to 27 Inglis Road and then to 44 Inglis Road, a corner house at the end of the street.
+In 1911, the family is recorded at 27 Denbigh Road.

-He was educated at boarding school in Littlehampton, where he discovered that he enjoyed acting, despite his shyness.
+He attended Hadleigh House School in Littlehampton where he discovered that he enjoyed acting, despite his shyness.
+Later he was educated at Rolandseck School in Ealing under the German-born headmaster Ernst Felix Marx (1858–1942).
 He intended to study engineering at Cambridge, but his father's sudden death from pneumonia in 1907 made it financially impossible.

-He became a well-known amateur actor, and was a member of the West Middlesex Dramatic Society in 1908–09.
-He made his first appearance on the professional stage in 1914.